-The home had a warm and welcoming atmosphere that was enabling and inclusive.
-Visitors during the inspection told us that they were always made welcome.
-The home provided a safe environment for people to live and work in and was well maintained and clean.
-The décor was currently acceptable, although looking a little tired and the home had a planned refurbishment programme that was to commence in the near future.
+The home's atmosphere was warm, welcoming and inclusive.
+Visitors during the inspection told us that they were always made very welcome.
+The home provided a safe environment for people to live and work in, was well maintained and clean.
+The décor was currently acceptable, although looking a little tired and the home had begun a refurbishment programme with flooring being replaced.

-There were thorough up to date records kept, although the historic records required archiving.
+There were thorough up to date records kept, although some historic records required archiving.
 The care plans contained clearly recorded, fully completed, and regularly reviewed information.
 This enabled staff to perform their duties appropriately.